Interview with Dr. Frankenstein’s Monster

 At this point he must go.
 He is telling me he is late for a meeting, and that it has been nice speaking with me.
 He says I can walk with him.
 Walking down the street we pass a Halloween shop.
 In the window there is a cut out of the Frankenstein movie monster.

 We have several more meetings later.
-All of the details will be released in a new novel Spring 2019.
+All of the details will be released in a new novel coming soon.